aeternity/protocol/epoch/api/channels_api_usage.md

 #### Pruning contract calls

 Contract calls are kept locally in order for the participant to be able to look them up.
-They consume memory and in order for the participant to free it
-- one can prune all messages.
-This cleans up all locally stored contract calls and those will no longer be available for fetching and insepction.
+They consume memory and in order for the participant to free it - one can prune all messages.
+This cleans up all locally stored contract calls and those will no longer be available for fetching and inspection.

 In order to prune local calls, a participant sends the following WebSocket
 message: